hpc-carpentry/hpc-carpentry.github.io/_posts/2018/07/2018-07-17-evidence-impact.md

 A few highlights from this paper include:

 - 66.2% of respondents use programming languages and/or the command line to automate repetitive tasks.
-- 49.3% of respondents have improved their data management and project organization.
+- 49.3% of respondents have improved their data management and project organisation.
 - 46.1% of respondents use version control to manage code.

 Additionally, we asked how the tools covered in workshops help respondents in their research or work,